 4 Credits The processes shaping our Earth convey a narrative rich with revolutions of subtle upheaval and moments of catastrophic change.
 These stories have been conveyed by numerous storytellers and various forms.
 In this course, students approach the science of geology from a narrative perspective, studying the ways that earth's functioning is described and appreciated through works of non-fiction, fiction, poetry, and Indigenous interpretation.
 This course can be taken as either ENG 209 or GSC 209.

 ENG 211 - Humanity and Nature in Literature

 3 Credits Students read and analyze selected short stories, novels, plays, essays, and poetry that focus on human relationships with the natural world.
-Prerequisites: ENG 110 or Writing Assessment Score of 3 or above

 ENG 213 - Literature of the Western Worlds